Princess Margaret, Countess of Snowdon: 'Romances' and the press (1947–1959)

-The press avidly discussed "the world's most eligible bachelor-girl" and her alleged romances with more than 30 bachelors, including David Mountbatten, Michael I of Romania, Dominic Elliot, Colin Tennant (later Baron Glenconner), Prince Henry of Hesse-Kassel, and future Canadian prime minister John Turner.
+The press avidly discussed "the world's most eligible bachelor-girl" and her alleged romances with more than 30 bachelors, including David Mountbatten (her brother-in-law’s first cousin and best man), Michael I of Romania, Dominic Elliot, Colin Tennant (later Baron Glenconner), Prince Henry of Hesse-Kassel, and future Canadian prime minister John Turner.
 Most had titles and almost all were wealthy.
-Lord Blandford and Lord Dalkeith, both wealthy sons of dukes, were the likeliest potential husbands.
-Her family reportedly hoped that Margaret would marry Dalkeith, but, unlike him, Margaret was uninterested in the outdoors.
-Billy Wallace, sole heir to a £2.8 million (£ million today) fortune and an old friend, was reportedly Margaret's favourite date during the mid-1950s.
-During her 21st birthday party at Balmoral in August 1951, the press was disappointed to only photograph Margaret with Townsend, frequently seen in the background of pictures of royal appearances, and to her parents a trusted companion as Elizabeth's duties increased.
-The following month her father underwent surgery for lung cancer, and Margaret was appointed one of the Counsellors of State who undertook the King's official duties while he was incapacitated.
+Lord Blandford and Lord Dalkeith, both wealthy sons of dukes, were considered the likeliest potential husbands.
+Her family reportedly hoped that Margaret would marry Dalkeith, but, unlike him, she had no interest in outdoor pursuits.
+Billy Wallace, sole heir to a £2.8 million (about £ million today) fortune and an old friend, was reportedly Margaret's favourite companion during the mid‑1950s.

+During her 21st birthday party at Balmoral in August 1951, the press were disappointed to photograph Margaret only with Townsend, who was frequently seen in the background of royal engagements and was, to her parents, a trusted companion as Elizabeth's duties increased.
+The following month, her father underwent surgery for lung cancer, and Margaret was appointed one of the counsellors of State who undertook the King's official duties while he was incapacitated.
 Her father died five months later, on 6 February 1952, and her sister acceded as Elizabeth II.